palindromefinance/DocSDKPalindromePay/src/pages/index.md

 {% quick-link title="Quick Start" icon="installation" href="#quick-start" description="Step-by-step guides to setting up your system and installing the library." /%}

-{% quick-link title="Widget" icon="plugins" href="#widget" description="Integrate the checkout widget into your website without programming it from scratch." /%}
+{% quick-link title="Palindrome Crypto Pay Widget" icon="plugins" href="#palindrome-crypto-pay-widget" description="Integrate the checkout widget into your website without programming it from scratch." /%}

 {% /quick-links %}